smittytone/BuildAPIAccess/README.md

 # BuildAPIAccess 3.0.0 #

-BuildAPIAccess is an Objective-C (macOS, iOS and tvOS) wrapper for [Electric Imp’s impCentral™ API](https://developer.electricimp.com/tools/impcentralapi/).
-It is called BuildAPIAccess for historical reasons: it was written to the support Electric Imp’s Build API, the predecessor to the impCentral API.
-BuildAPIAccess 3.0.0 does **not** support the Build API, which has been deprecated and will be removed from service.
+*BuildAPIAccess* is an Objective-C (macOS, iOS and tvOS) wrapper for [Electric Imp’s impCentral™ API](https://developer.electricimp.com/tools/impcentralapi).
+It is called BuildAPIAccess for historical reasons: it was written to the support Electric Imp’s Build API, the predecessor to the impCentral API. **BuildAPIAccess 3.0.0 does not support the Build API**, which has been deprecated and will shortly be removed from service.

-BuildAPIAccess requires the (included) classes Connexion, LogStreamEvent and Token.
+*BuildAPIAccess* requires the (included) classes *Connexion*, *LogStreamEvent* and *Toke*n.
 All three are convenience classes for combining properties.

-Connexion combines an [NSURLSession](https://developer.apple.com/library/prerelease/mac/documentation/Foundation/Reference/NSURLSession_class/index.html) instance and associated impCentral API connection data.
-Token is used to store impCentral API authorization data.
-LogStreamEvent is a packaging object for Server-Sent Event (SSE) events issued by the impCentral API's logging system.
+- *Connexion* combines an [NSURLSession](https://developer.apple.com/library/prerelease/mac/documentation/Foundation/Reference/NSURLSession_class/index.html) instance and associated impCentral API connection data.
+- *Token* is used to store impCentral API authorization data.
+- *LogStreamEvent* is a packaging object for Server-Sent Events (SSE) issued by the impCentral API's logging system.

 ## impCentral API Authorization ##

 Making use of the impCentral API requires an Electric Imp account.
 You will need your account username and password to authorize calls to the API.
-These are passed into the *login:* method.
-BuildAPIAccess instances do not maintain a permanent record of the selected account; this is the task of the host application.
+These are passed into the *login:* method. *BuildAPIAccess* instances do not maintain a permanent record of the selected account; this is the task of the host application.

 ## Licence and Copyright ##

-BuildAPIAccess is &copy; Tony Smith, 2015-2018 and is offered under the terms of the MIT licence.
+BuildAPIAccess is &copy; Tony Smith, 2015-18 and is offered under the terms of the MIT licence.

 The impCentral API is &copy; Electric Imp, 2017-18.